capensisma/Herald/README.md

 ##### userId

-This can be ether a user id or an array of user ids.
+This can be a user id or an array of user ids.
 A separate notification will be created for each user.

 ##### courier